 Arugula Asparagus Quinoa Salad

 Nutritious Quinoa

-Quinoa is a perfect grain to incorporate into your meal plans as it’s quicker to cook than other grains, it’s easy to digest, and it’s full of nutritive value.
-It’s a complete protein, and it contains a similar amino acid profile as milk.
-It has high levels of calcium and protein, and it provides many other nutrients including B-vitamins, iron, phosphorus, and vitamin E. You can substitute quinoa in the place of rice or couscous in most recipes.
+Quinoa is native to the Andes and was considered the “mother grain” of the Incas.
+It is a perfect grain to incorporate into your meal plans, as it’s quicker to cook than other grains, easy to digest, and high in nutritional value.
+It’s a complete protein with an amino acid profile similar to that of milk and has high levels of calcium and protein.
+It also provides many other nutrients, including B vitamins, iron, phosphorus, and vitamin E. Energetically, quinoa is considered drying and warming.

 How to Cook Quinoa

 When preparing quinoa, remember to wash the grains thoroughly.
-Quinoa is coated in saponins which are bitter and can irritate the stomach.
-Use a strainer, wash, and repeat, until the water runs clear.
+Quinoa is coated in saponins, which are bitter and can irritate the stomach.
+Use a strainer, wash, and repeat until the water runs clear.

+Arugula Asparagus Quinoa Salad